 How to prepare your kids for dealing with adult content in Roblox:

-- Set a protocol.
+Set a protocol.
 Other users may threaten your kids to stay quiet online.
-If you devise and role-play clear step-by-step systems with your kids, they will know what to do when specific situations arise online.
+If you devise and role-play clear step-by-step systems with your kids, they will know what to do when such situations arise online.

 12. Play with your kids to see how they use the platform